 RECOMMENDED ACTIONS 1a.
 Conduct climate surveys of campus community faculty, staff, and students. i.
 Empower the President's Equity and Change Commission, Human Resources, Academic Senate, Staff Council, and ASI to engage faculty, staff and students in developing actions aimed at mitigating negative findings and enhancing positive findings.
-1b.
-Task Academic Affairs and Student Affairs to implement evidence-based practices to remove barriers to access leading to gaps in retention and graduation rates.
-INFRASTRUCTURE AVAILABLE Division of Academic Affairs Office of Faculty Affairs Division of Student Affairs Office of Human Resources Associated Students, Inc. Academic Senate and Climate committee Presidents Commission on Equity & Change Executive Director for Diversity, Equity, and Inclusion OPPORTUNITIES These actions align with the goals of the 2020 presidential Equity and Action report, and can be considered the academic and cultural component of our campus' commitment to anti-racist action.
+INFRASTRUCTURE AVAILABLE Division of Academic Affairs Office of Faculty Affairs Division of Student Affairs Office of Human Resources Associated Students, Inc. Academic Senate and Climate committee Presidents Commission on Equity &amp; Change Executive Director for Diversity, Equity, and Inclusion OPPORTUNITIES These actions align with the goals of the 2020 presidential Equity and Action report, and can be considered the academic and cultural component of our campus' commitment to anti-racist action.
 CHALLENGES Effecting change in campus culture requires consistent focus and responsiveness to the evolving needs of the campus community.
 Measuring and assessing progress and prioritizing the most impactful initiatives will require sustained administrative stamina to drive this work.
-RESILIENCE When diversity, equity, inclusion and belonging are infused in the campus culture at the operational level, we are better able to support groups who are disproportionately impacted by challenges like COVID-19.
+RESILIENCE When diversity, equity, inclusion and belonging are infused in the campus culture at the operational level, we are better able to support groups who are dispropor- tionately impacted by challenges like COVID-19.